Annapolis High School (Maryland): Academics

-Performing and Visual Arts (PVA) School
+APEX Arts Magnet Program School

-Beginning the 2012-2013 school year, Annapolis High School, along with Broadneck High School became the Performing and Visual Arts (PVA) high schools of Anne Arundel County.
-PVA is the now newest option of Magnet programs Anne Arundel County has to offer.
+Beginning the 2012–2013 school year, Annapolis High School, along with Broadneck High School became an APEX Arts Magnet Program School (formerly the Performing and Visual Arts (PVA) high schools) of Anne Arundel County.
+APEX Arts is the now newest option of Magnet programs Anne Arundel County has to offer.
 Magnet Programs of Choice are optional advanced programs of studies, each specializing and emphasizing instruction in their own areas of interest.
-PVA's focuses delve into honing and strengthening artistic craft and talent.
-Students residing in Anne Arundel County have the opportunity to try out for the PVA, and if they pass their audition, they attend either Annapolis or Broadneck High School, depending on which branch of the PVA they audition for.
-The branches of the PVA that Annapolis houses are Creative Writing, Fine/Digital Visual Art, Dance, Film, Technical Production/Arts Management and Theatre.
-All branches of Broadkneck PVA are affiliated with a field of Music.
+APEX Art's focuses delve into honing and strengthening artistic craft and talent.
+Students residing in Anne Arundel County have the opportunity to try out for APEX Arts, and if they pass their audition, they attend either Annapolis or Broadneck High School, depending on which branch of APEX Arts they audition for.
+The branches of APEX Arts that Annapolis houses are Creative Writing, Fine/Digital Visual Art, Dance, Film, Technical Production/Arts Management and Theatre.
+All branches of Broadkneck APEX Arts are affiliated with a field of Music.